xaviermtb/git-real/README.txt

 here is my readme

-the cake says the truth!
+the cake is a lie!